Akuli/math-tutorial/_sources/derivatives.rst.txt

 Derivatives
 ===========

-This chapter contains more not-so-practical math than trig and geometry, but you may find it surprisingly fun.
-However, the math is not useless gibberish isolated from real life and there's a practical example at the end of the chapter.
+This chapter contains more not-so-practical math than the trig and geometry chapter, but you may find it surprisingly fun.
+However, the math is not useless gibberish isolated from real life and there's a practical and fun example at the end.

 .. warning::